ProgrammableCapital/current_state/README.md

 The life-cycle spans transitions and states, such as definition, instantiation, modification, transfer, forking or burning.

 Explicit ownership refers to changes of ownership being atomic, impossible to dispute within the definition provided by any codified governance.
 Implicit latent claims of liability cannot persist between ownership changes.

+### Non-Programmable Capital
+Any form of wealth or resource which does not meet the definition of programmable capital.